inv4fee2020/pli_node_conf/README.md

 ### Function: fullnode

 As the name suggest, this executes all code to provision a full working node ready for the contract & jobs creation on remix.
-This function calls the 'initiator' function as part of executing all code.
+This function calls all other function as part of deploying the full node.

 ### Function: initiator